 “At the moment, there are no formal evidence-based recommendations from clinical societies or governments for patients on immunosuppression, such as those with IBD.”

 Because of this, the authors conclude that the treatment should continue as usual until research determines the opposite.
-After the reaction to the pandemic is stabilizes all other procedures will continue at a normal pace.
+After the reaction to the pandemic is stabilized all other procedures will continue at a normal pace.
 Even though it seems that the situation could postpone everything the authors maintain this is only a short-term occurrence.